twocs/gin/README.md

 #### AsciiJSON

-Using AsciiJSON to Generates ASCII-only JSON with escaped non-ASCII characters.
+Using AsciiJSON to generate ASCII-only JSON with escaped non-ASCII characters.

 ```go
 func main() {